On Retrospective k-space Subsampling schemes For Deep MRI Reconstruction: Discussion

 Experiments were performed under two setups: scheme-specific and multi-scheme setups.
 In the scheme-specific settings, we trained individual models on data retrospectively subsampled with individual subsampling patterns applying various acceleration factors.
-Quantitative and qualitative results demonstrated that the models trained on conventional rectilinear schemes, in contrast to other schemes, produced lower quality reconstructions with more artifacts especially for higher acceleration factors (4 or 8).
+Quantitative and qualitative results demonstrated that the models trained on conventional rectilinear schemes, compared to the other schemes, produced lower quality reconstructions with more artifacts especially for higher acceleration factors (4 or 8).
 This can be attributed to the fact that non-rectilinear Cartesian such as the VDPD or the Gaussian 2D, and non-Cartesian patterns such as the radial or spiral, allow for more incoherent sampling.
 This means that these schemes result in a more randomized and less correlated distribution of samples, reducing the dependence of the reconstruction quality on any specific pattern of missing data.
 Additionally, these schemes allow for center oversampling, which contains information such as contrast and the general shape of the reconstruction.

-In the multi-scheme setup, unified models were trained on all distributions of subsampled patterns.
-Although quantitative results were on par with the results of our scheme-specific experiments, we observed noticeable improvements (compared to the scheme-specific results) of the reconstruction inference performance for rectilinearly subsampled measurements.
-Additionally, the violin-plots in \Figure{metrics} and \Figure{multi-scheme_metrics} show that for most dataset-metric-acceleration combinations quantitative results for the four rectilinear and the four non-rectilinear schemes formed similar metric distributions and were with similar numbers of outliers, suggesting that results were also case-dependent.
+In the multi-scheme setup, unified models were trained on all data subsampled by all types of subsampling patterns.
+Results showed that non-rectilinearly subsampled data reconstructions were of superior quality compared to rectilinear reconstructions, aligning with the findings from the scheme-specific experiments.
+Despite this, the reconstruction performance for rectilinearly subsampled measurements improved notably compared to the scheme-specific setup (see \Table{univsmulti} and \Figure{A2}).
+Additionally, the violin-plots in \Figure{metrics} and \Figure{multi-scheme_metrics} show that in both setups for most dataset-metric-acceleration combinations quantitative results for the four rectilinear and the four non-rectilinear schemes formed similar metric distributions and were with similar numbers of outliers, suggesting that results were also case-dependent.